 We strongly recommend registering your travel plans with www.smartraveller.gov.au as in the event of an emergency, Australian Consular assistance will be more readily available.
 You can also access the Australian Government's travel advisory service for up to date information about your destination on the same website.

 After your booking

-Once you have booked with Wendy Wu Tours, you will receive an email with your confirmation invoice, along with a link to our website where you can find your visa information (if applicable) and other important information.
-Your final documentation pack will be sent to you approximately 2 weeks prior to departure
+Once you have booked with Wendy Wu Tours, you will receive a confirmation invoice.
+Your final documentation pack will be sent to you approximately 2-3 weeks prior to departure.

-Last updated: September 2020
+Last updated: October 2021